-The Ecology, Spirituality, and Religion (ESR) graduate program at the California Institute of Integral Studies (CIIS) hosted the second annual Religion and Ecology Summit, a one-day conference which invited leaders of environmental organizations into dialogue with practitioners, faculty, and students of Religious Studies, Philosophy, and Theology.
-This free one-day conference featured dialogue between leaders of environmental organizations and practitioners, faculty, and students of Religious Studies, Philosophy, and Theology.
-Together, these scholar-practitioners explored the transformational possibilities of incorporating ecological concerns into religious education and the integration of spiritual perspectives into environmental protection and activism.
+The Ecology, Spirituality, and Religion graduate program hosted a one-day conference which invited leaders of environmental organizations into dialogue with practitioners, faculty, and students of religious studies, philosophy, and theology.
+Together, these scholar-practitioners explored the transformational possibilities of incorporating ecological concerns into religious education, and the integration of spiritual perspectives into environmental protection and activism.
 The conference became a catalyst for scholarly growth for those involved in the field of Religion and Ecology, and professional development for those students and professionals in the Bay Area.

 California Institute of Integral Studies